rened/FunctionalData.jl/README.md

 #### Efficiency

 Using a custom `View` type based on this memory layout assumption, the provided `map` operations can be considerably faster than built-ins.
-Given our data and desired operation
+Given our data and desired operation:

 ```jl
 a = rand(10, 1000000)   #  =>  80 MB